 systemctl start libvirtd.service

-Once the libvirtd service is running, return to your admin panel and start the VPS.
+Once the libvirtd service is running and you have verified that your user has the correct permissions, return to your admin panel and start the VPS.
 The connection error should now be resolved, and the VPS should start successfully.

 Common Issues